After two decades, family still searching for missing Oregon woman

 “This is my only child,” Riesch said.
 “We’ve done everything that we could think of, and we just want to find her, find out what happened to her, when, why, anything. … Being 78 years old, I have emphysema and COPD.
 I would love dearly, if anything, to know exactly what happened to her before anything happens to me.”

 Teresa Davidson was last seen in her Rainier home on Oct.
-7, 1999, according to prior TDN reporting.
+7, 1999.
 She’d come home that day after dropping Borreson, then 13, off at a relative’s house in Rainier.
 She saw her husband Richard Murphy, who said he was leaving for a weekend camping trip.
 Davidson did not take any personal belongings and left her pickup at her house with the keys in the ignition, according to the Oregon State Police.

 Davidson was supposed to pick Borreson up from the relative’s house, but she never came back, Riesch said.
 At the time she disappeared, Davidson was 6 feet tall, 130 pounds, with blue eyes and long brown hair.
 She would now be 55.